DaichiEvanijo/mernFrontend/README.md

-<h2>Please log in with the following username and password <br>
+<h2>Please log in with the following usernames and passwords <br>
-to see how the website behave based on roles !! </h2>
+to see how the website behaves based on roles !! </h2>
 <ul>
 <li>Username:Daichi Password:Aa$12345 roles:[2001, 5150]</li>
 <li>Username:Takahiro Password:Bb$12345 roles:[2001]</li>